M2M (band): 2001–2002: The Big Room and break-up

-2002–2024: Solo careers
+2004–2016: Solo careers

 Both Larsen and Raven went on to pursue solo careers.
 Raven released her debut solo album Here I Am in 2005, an alternative rock album considered to be a major change from her musical style with M2M.
 Her debut single "Break You" (2005) remains her highest-charting solo song, reaching No. 9 in Norway.
 In 2006, she featured with Meat Loaf on a cover of the song "It's All Coming Back to Me Now", which found international success including reaching No. 1 in Norway.
 In 2014, she released Scandal Vol. 1, her third studio album.
 Scandal Vol. 2, the second part of the double album, was released the following year.

 Larsen released her debut solo album, Under the Surface, in 2006.
 K. Ross Hoffman from AllMusic said the album drew equally from "folk, pop, and country".
 Her fifth studio album, Joni Was Right I / II, was released in 2016.
 Three of her singles have reached No. 1 in Norway, including "If a Song Could Get Me You" (2008), which also reached the top spot in Germany and Austria.

 2024–present: Reunion and Still in My Dreams

 On September 22, 2024, Larsen and Raven posted a viral video via Instagram of them singing an acoustic version of "The Day You Went Away", also sharing a new official Instagram account for M2M and an official website.
 The duo later confirmed they had reunited, and later announced a world tour titled "The Better Endings Tour", performing in Indonesia, Malaysia, Hong Kong, the Philippines, Thailand, Singapore and Norway between April and June 2025.
-In April 2025, they announced an EP re-recording their greatest hits, titled Still in My Dreams, was released on 8 May 2025, marking their first release of new recordings in more than 20 years.
+In April 2025, they announced an EP re-recording their greatest hits, titled Still in My Dreams; it was released on 8 May 2025, marking their first release of new recordings in more than 20 years.